Armageddon 2001

-Armageddon 2001 was a 1991 crossover event storyline published by DC Comics.
+"Armageddon 2001" is a 1991 crossover event storyline published by DC Comics.
 It ran through a self-titled, two-issue limited series and most of the annuals DC published that year from May through October (Legion of Super-Heroes Annual #2 did not tie-in to the storyline).
 After the event, there were two limited series, Armageddon: The Alien Agenda #1-4 (which was a direct sequel) and Armageddon: Inferno #1-4 (which was only tangentially related).

 Each participating annual explored potential possible futures for its main characters.
 The guiding hands behind the series were editor and writer Dennis O'Neil, writer Archie Goodwin and artist Dan Jurgens.

 Plot

 Monarch

 Monarch was an oppressive tyrant from a bleak, dystopian Earth 50 years in the future.
 The people were unhappy with his rule, particularly a scientist named Matthew Ryder, an expert on temporal studies, who was convinced he could use his technology to travel back in time and prevent the maniacal ruler from ever coming to power.
 He learned that in the late 20th century one of Earth's superheroes had become evil.
 In the year 2001 this hero had killed all of his comrades, assumed the identity of Monarch, and began his rise to global domination.
 Because Monarch always appeared in a suit of full body armor his prior identity was unknown.

 Chosen by Monarch to take part in a time-travel experiment, Ryder traveled back to 1991, the year in which the series was published, and 10 years before Monarch's massacre of Earth's heroes.
 Ryder was determined to find out who the Monarch really was and, if possible, kill him before he could rise to power.
 As he travelled through the rift, his body mutated into a form of living temporal energy, and upon arriving at his destination, he took the name Waverider.